Beware of Pickpockets: A Practical Attack against Blocking Cards: Introduction

 In this work, we perform the first security evaluation of blocking cards.
 We first analyze their emitted spectrum and identify that most blocking cards emit uncorrelated jamming signals with a Gaussian mixture distribution.
-We hence demonstrate the vulnerability we found by designing an attack aimed at exfiltrating the content of a smart card when protected by by such blocking cards.
+We hence demonstrate the vulnerability we found by designing an attack aimed at exfiltrating the content of a smart card when protected by such blocking cards.
 We assume that the attacker interacts with the victim's smart card and intercepts the compound signal generated by the blocking card and the smart card by being physically close to the victim.
-The attacker then elaborates the received signal to remove the noise and extract the content of the smart card.
-We apply our attack in a proof-of-concept scenario, evaluating the effectiveness of $14$ blocking cards in protecting MIFARE Ultralight and MIFARE Classic smart cards.
-By analyzing their emitted spectrum, we find that $11$ blocking cards are reactive, and the remaining ones shield the smart card.
-Among the reactive ones, we successfully launch our attack against $8$ of them.
-After identifying the limitations of the current blocking cards' internal design, we experimentally evaluate the performance of different types of noise to find the ones that really protect smart cards.
+The attacker then elaborates on the received signal to remove the noise and extract the content of the smart card.
+We apply our attack in a proof-of-concept scenario, evaluating the effectiveness of $11$ blocking cards in protecting MIFARE Ultralight and MIFARE Classic smart cards.
+By analyzing the emitted spectrum, we have determined that the $11$ blocking cards are reactive, and we have effectively executed our attack against $8$ of them.
+After identifying the limitations of the current blocking cards' internal design, we experimentally evaluate the performance of different types of noise to find the ones that effectively protect smart cards.
 We believe this study will help vendors strengthen the robustness of their developing blocking cards.
-Finally, we develop and release a tool that carries out our attack and implements our countermeasure\footnote{https://github.com/MarcoAlecci/BlockingCardAnalysis}.
+Finally, we develop and release a tool that carries out our attack and implements our countermeasure.